BitcoinDesign/Guide/guide/payments/send.md

 Handling problems gracefully is particularly important when it comes to payments, as users may be concerned about having lost funds.
 Clear communication may include:
 - A brief explanation of what went wrong
-- Status of the funds and the payment as a whole
+- Status of the funds and payment to address user worries
 - How the problem can be fixed or avoided
 - What to do next

 {% include image-gallery.html pages = page.imagesErrors %}

 It is ideal when the application can automatically identify and fix or avoid the problem.
-This may not always be possible, or even wanted if the solution incurs extra fees or takes time.
+This may not always be possible, or even wanted, if the solution incurs extra fees or takes time.
 For practical purposes, it can be helpful to group problems into categories, such as:

 - The problem cannot be identified
 - The problem can be identified and requires manual action by the user